Knock Three Times

 is a popular song credited simply to "Dawn", obscuring the actual performers.
-The song was released as a single which hit No. 1 on the Billboard Hot 100 in January 1971 and eventually sold six million copies.
+It was released as a single which hit No. 1 on the Billboard Hot 100 in January 1971 and eventually sold six million copies.
 It reached No. 2 on Billboards "Easy Listening" survey.
 Outside the US, "Knock Three Times" also claimed the No. 1 spot on the UK Singles Chart.

 Background

 "Knock Three Times" has roots in the Tokens.
 The first Dawn song "Candida" was produced by Tokens member Hank Medress and his business partner Dave Appell in May 1970 with session musicians and some Tokens members.
 Medress did not like the sound of the lead singer and replaced him with his friend Tony Orlando who had already enjoyed limited success singing "Bless You" and "Halfway to Paradise" in 1961.
 By 1970, Orlando had abandoned his singing career and was working as an executive at April-Blackwood Music, a subsidiary of Columbia Records, where he was hoping for a promotion.
 He worried about the conflict of interest inherent in his recording vocals for a competitor Bell Records, so he only agreed to sing anonymously.
 "Candida" turned out to be a hit song, and Bell asked Orlando to sing another tune anonymously.
 Dawn was not an actual musical group at the time; the name was chosen because Bell Records executive Steve Wax had a daughter named Lisa Dawn Wax.